 How long will Simnel Cake keep for?

-This Simnel Cake won’t last as long as fruit cakes laced with alcohol.
-It will keep for up to 5 days in an airtight container.
-Wrap the cake in a layer of baking parchment, then a layer of foil to keep the cake fresh.
+Simnel Cake should keep for at least 2-3 weeks in an airtight tin.
+Wrap the cake in a layer of baking parchment, then a layer of tin foil to keep it fresh.

 - 400 g mixed dried fruit

 - Zest and juice of one large lemon

 - Zest and juice of one large orange